TJGermano/wr-contested-catch-translation/README.md

 * Defensive competition
 * Separation ability

-As a result, contested catch rate may reflect surrounding circumstances as much as individual receiver skill.
+As a result, contested catch metrics may reflect surrounding circumstances as much as individual receiver skill.

 ---